Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Conclusions

 \section{Conclusions}

 Traditional delineations of geographic regions have relied on agglomerations of smaller geographies, historical and political boundaries, separating edges and central foci.
-The boundary characterization is important not only for scientific purposes of tracking and tracing historical evolution of urban systems but also for administrative purposes of allocating infrastructure investments and formulating economic development strategies.
-For example, boundaries of metropolitan areas in the United States are artifacts of delineation definitions, yet are central to tracking demographic and economic changes, funding allocations, determination of fair market rents, housing subsidies that depend on area median income and a host of other federal and state programs, even when the agencies caution their use for non-statistical purposes.
+The boundary characterization is important not only for scientific purposes of tracking and tracing \jf{the} historical evolution of urban \jf{systems, but} also for administrative purposes of allocating infrastructure investments and formulating economic development strategies.
+Boundaries of metropolitan areas in the United States are artifacts of these delineation definitions, yet are central to tracking demographic and economic changes, funding allocations, determination of fair market rents, housing subsidies that depend on area median income and a host of other federal and state programs, even when the agencies caution their use for non-statistical purposes.
 These delineations are central but invisible to the lives of many.
-In this paper, we provide a robust method for accounting for multiple regions that a place can belong to.
+In this paper, we provide a robust method \jf{of} accounting for \jf{the membership of a single place in multiple regions. }

-The main methodological contribution of this paper is in augmenting CCME to account for self loops.
-This paper also is one of the first forays of applied network analysis that makes much use of self-looping characteristics of spatial networks.
-The application of the model suggests that regional clusters in commuting networks are far larger than other existing delineations.
-It also suggests that accounting for within-county commuting patterns dramatically changes our understanding of the metropolitan structure of the United States.
-Furthermore, allowing for regions to overlap allows us to create institutional structures and policies that are tailored not only to singular geographical entities, but to multitudinous, interacting identities that space and place assume.
+\ch{ The main methodological contribution of this paper is \jf{its introduction of} a community extraction method \jf{for} a network with strongly self-looping characteristics. \jf{The application of the method on US commuting data suggests a way of conceiving delineations of economic geography that differs from} existing approaches.
+CCME-SL \jf{accounts for intra-county commuting patterns and produces drastically different results when compared} to other community detection methods as well as CBSA-based approaches.
+Furthermore, \jf{allowing regions to overlap} allows us to create institutional structures and policies that are tailored not only to singular geographical entities, but \jf{also} to multitudinous identities interacting across space and place.}